-VA burial allowances are partial reimbursements of an eligible veteran’s burial and funeral costs.
-When the cause of death is not service-related, the reimbursements are generally described as two payments: (1) a burial and funeral expense allowance, and (2) a plot interment allowance.
+Veterans Affairs (VA) burial allowances are partial reimbursements of an eligible veteran’s burial and funeral costs.
+When the cause of death is not service-related, the reimbursements are generally described as two payments:

 You may be eligible for a VA burial allowance if:

-- you paid for a veteran’s burial or funeral AND
+- You paid for a veteran’s burial or funeral

-- you have not been reimbursed by another government agency or some other source, such as the deceased veteran’s employer AND
+- You have not been reimbursed by another government agency or some other source, such as the deceased veteran’s employer

 In addition, at least one of the following conditions must be met: